AlessandroMinali/rye/views/tilt.md

 ###Lesson 3

-So now that we are masters at understanding how [rum](https://github.com/chneukirchen/rum) works, let's try to customize it with some slick features.
+So now that we are masters at understanding how <a href="https://github.com/chneukirchen/rum" target="_blank">rum</a> works, let's try to customize it with some slick features.
 In this tutorial I'll be adding the following to rum:

  1. Support for HTML templates
  2. Support for view partials

-Grab the [rum repo from github](https://github.com/chneukirchen/rum) and let's start changing the source code!
+Grab the <a href="https://github.com/chneukirchen/rum" target="_blank">rum repo from github</a> and let's start changing the source code!
 - - -
 In the land of ruby there are tons of different HTML templating languages.
-Some of the most popular are [erb](https://ruby-doc.org/stdlib-2.4.0/libdoc/erb/rdoc/ERB.html) (the default for rails) and [haml](http://haml.info).
-[Markdown](https://en.wikipedia.org/wiki/Markdown) is another general purpose markup which is used everywhere on the web (even this page !!!).
+Some of the most popular are <a href="https://ruby-doc.org/stdlib-2.4.0/libdoc/erb/rdoc/ERB.html" target="_blank">erb</a> (the default for rails) and <a href="http://haml.info" target="_blank">haml</a>. <a href="https://en.wikipedia.org/wiki/Markdown" target="_blank">Markdown</a> is another general purpose markup which is used everywhere on the web (even this page !!!).
 Let's add all three!

-We will use the [tilt gem](https://github.com/rtomayko/tilt) to make this relatively easy.
+We will use the <a href="https://github.com/rtomayko/tilt" target="_blank">tilt gem</a> to make this relatively easy.
 Tilt provides a simple interface to hook up a ton of templating engines with very little effort.

     require 'tilt'